 A lot of our activity takes place in face-to-face settings, such as informal meetups at scholarly conferences or the annual meetings of many academic professional organizations.
 We also have sponsored symposia and colloquia with more structured lectures, roundtables, and performances where participants new to FemTechNet can ask questions.

 Please explore the resources here to help you learn about feminism and technology.
-You are welcome to contact us or others listed on this website.
 We value your potential contributions and participation!